If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

-Finally, the revised common rule includes a requirement for single IRB review of most federally funded multi-site non-exempt human subjects research projects.
-Initially, the Office of Human Research Protections (OHRP) indicated only that compliance with this common rule requirement was required starting on January 20, 2020.
-In a recent communication OHRP clarified that although sIRB review is required for all federally funded multi-site non-exempt HSR projects, the agency has granted an exemption for all projects approved prior to January 20, 2020.
+The revised common rule includes a requirement for single IRB review of most federally funded multi-site non-exempt human subjects research projects.
+Initially, the Office of Human Research Protections (OHRP) indicated that compliance with this common rule requirement was required starting on January 20, 2020.
+Later, OHRP clarified that although sIRB review is required for all federally funded multi-site non-exempt HSR projects, the agency has granted an exemption for all projects approved prior to January 20, 2020.
 This eliminates the need to transition currently approve projects from review by multiple IRBs to sIRB review.

 In all cases (regardless of funding) for which a MedStar investigator intends to request the MHRI IRB serve as the IRB of record, they must submit a request to the ORI office.
 The request must be submitted before the investigator commits the MHRI IRB to the responsibility of serving as IRB of record for other sites and before discussing reliance with any outside institution.
 The request should include a copy of the research protocol, an indication of the source of funding (if any), a list of all sites that may be engaged in the project, and the scope of involvement for each site.
 The ORI Director will evaluate the request and in consultation with the Institutional Official determine if the request will be approved or should be declined.